rk0803/END2_Assignment6/README.md

 *Model B*: **62_LSTMCell** This notebook contains the implementation of Model B.<br/>

 ## Background
-In this assignment we were asked to build an encoder/decoder model for Tweets dataset, where <br/>
-the encoder: an RNN/LSTM layer takes the words in a sentence one by one and finally converts them into a single vector.<br/>
+In this assignment we were asked to build an encoder/decoder model for Tweets dataset, where the encoder: an RNN/LSTM layer takes the words in a sentence one by one and finally converts them into a single vector.
-This single vector is then sent to another RNN/LSTM that also takes the last prediction as its second input. <br/>
+This single vector is then sent to another RNN/LSTM that also takes the last prediction as its second input.
-Then we take the final vector from this Cell and send this final vector to a Linear Layer and make the final prediction.<br/>
+Then we take the final vector and send to a Linear Layer and make the final prediction.
-Once the model is trained, take one sentence, print the outputs of the encoder for each step and<br/>
-print the outputs for each step of the decoder.
+Once the model is trained, take one sentence, print the outputs of the encoder for each step and print the outputs for each step of the decoder.
 ## Approach
 ### Architecture